John A. Haydon: Return to Fort Ellis

-On August 20, 1872, Haydon's party left the Yellowstone River to march towards the Mussellshell river as planned by Chief Engineer Roberts.
+On August 20, 1872, Haydon's party left the Yellowstone River to march towards the Musselshell River as planned by Chief Engineer Roberts.
 Haydon became ill on the trip and was temporarily replaced by Lt.
 Edward John McClernand, who studied surveying at West Point.
 With Haydon resuming as party chief, the surveyors reached the south fork, 20 miles west of Harlowton, Montana, on September 15.
-Over the next two weeks, marching through snow and bitter cold, Haydon's party crossed over the pass separating the Mussellshell from the Missouri river by way of Sixteen Mile Creek.
+Over the next two weeks, marching through snow and bitter cold, Haydon's party crossed over the pass separating the Mussellshell from the Missouri River by way of Sixteen Mile Creek.
 On September 26, Baker left Haydon, who went on to the NPR's offices in Helena, thus ending the 1872 Yellowstone expedition and survey.

 Unlike the other 1872 NPR survey party leader, Thomas Rosser, who was also a former Confederate officer and fellow engineer under General Beauregard, Haydon didn't have Rosser's experience in cavalry raids or efficiency in handling combat troops.
 Baker, unlike the other military escort commanders, Ball, Whistler and Stanley, moved his camp only once after the August 14 skirmish.
 Baker's refusal to furnish more than one company of soldiers to support Haydon in the face of a large Sioux force forced Haydon to turn back.
 Shortly after Baker returned to Fort Ellis, General Hancock placed him under arrest.